Fracton magnetohydrodynamics

 which follows from taking the divergence of Amp\`{e}re's law~\eqref{eq:AmpereLaw0}; the magnetic charge continuity equation takes the same form, and follows from taking the divergence of Faraday's law \eqref{eq:FaradayLaw0}.

 Note that magnetic monopoles are not present in standard Maxwellian electrodynamics; thus, in the context of nonemergent electromagnetic systems, such as conventional metals or plasmas in space, one should take $\mdens = \mcuri{i} = 0$.
-However, in the context of \emph{emergent} electromagnetism---e.g., as might arise in various $\U{1}$ spin liquids with gapless gauge modes and gapped matter~\cite{SavaryBalentsQSL} (see also Refs.~\cite{Wen2001,LevinWenRevModPhys,Motrunich2002,Moessner2003RVB}), perhaps most prominently in quantum spin ice~\cite{Hermele2004,GingrasQSI2014,SavaryBalentsQSL}---one generally expects to find \emph{both} electric and magnetic charges in generic temperature and parameter regimes.
+However, in the context of \emph{emergent} electromagnetism, one generally expects to find \emph{both} electric and magnetic charges in generic temperature and parameter regimes.
 As we will see shortly, for the purposes of realizing interesting hydrodynamics in such materials, it is crucial that a separation of scales exists between the two types of matter so that one of the two species (electric or magnetic) is sufficiently suppressed in density with respect to the complementary species~\cite{VirSpinLiquidHydro}.